 Armoring present in the drainage will be evaluated through a field survey.
 Walkover surveys will be conducted along the beds of the drainage.
-The surveys will document the presence and extent of bedrock, natural and man-made armoring, and the potential for the formation of armoring during erosion.
+The surveys will document the presence and extent of bedrock, natural and man-made armoring, including the presence of vegetation, and the potential for the formation of armoring during erosion.
 The survey will provide field descriptions of the distribution of medium to large gravel clasts.
+The presence of existing vegetation will also be noted as its presence may affect channel morphology.
 Photographic documentation will be obtained to demonstrate the presence and type of armoring, the presence of large clasts that could form armor, or the lack of such features.